dojo/docs/dijit/form/ValidationTextBox.rst

 See also
 ========

-* `Tips, tricks and edge cases for dijit.form.ValidationTextBox <dijit/form/ValidationTextBox-tricks>`_.
+* :ref:`Tips, tricks and edge cases for dijit.form.ValidationTextBox <dijit/form/ValidationTextBox-tricks>`.